Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

+- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs' 4.09 team ERA ranks 13th among all MLB pitching staffs.
+- The Cubs have a 4.04 team ERA that ranks 11th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 72 home runs (one per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (72 total, one per game).

-- His most recent appearance was on Thursday against the Pittsburgh Pirates, when the left-hander tossed six innings, surrendering five earned runs while allowing nine hits.
+- The righty last pitched on Friday against the Pittsburgh Pirates, when he threw six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.